 Are you curious about how to start a crochet blog?
-If you have been visiting crochet and crafting blogs, you may be thinking “Sure, I want to build a blog, too” and become a blog wizard.
+If you have been visiting crochet and crafting blogs, you may be thinking “Sure, I want to start a blog, too” and become a blog wizard.
 I’m here to tell you that with a bit of determination, you can absolutely establish a viable crochet blog.

 Let’s start a blog together today, and not just any blog, but a super-amazing blog that will bring you joy in the creative process and money (if that’s one of your blogging goals).
 You can do this!

 I started blogging in 2012, on a free travel blog site.
 That’s when I became fascinated with the concept of blogging and writing out loud.
 That first experience was with a free hosted blog site, and I didn’t have to do any of the “behind the scenes work”, just log in and write.
 In time, I realized the benefits of writing on a website with full control of the layout and began to pursue steps in my current journey.

 I love the interaction with my readers, many of whom are now among my closest of friends.
 The approach of Crochet Getaway is a bit different than some crafting and crochet blogs.
 Crochet Getaway provides information and resources regarding yarn-based textile crafts and places where crochet enthusiasts can gather to learn and network.
 This gathering might be a cruise ship, a weekend seminar, or just a small gathering at a local library.

 Yes, there are some free patterns and other resource materials on the site for the armchair travelers who love crochet.
 I’d like to add more but am woefully inadequate at documenting my crochet project.

 Stick around.
 Enjoy the fun.
 And, most importantly, welcome to our little community.